Robert Leonard Spengler

 Kane, IL, city records M L Masure marries Cyrene Archambault

-Rockford, IL, city directory NOT listed residential or business; the deadline for entries in the city directory is probably early in the year which is why it misses the following item
+Rockford, IL, city directory Masure NOT listed residential or business; the deadline for entries in the city directory is probably early in the year which is possibly why it is omitted

 1917 Jul to Dec

 Bulletin of Photography vol 21, M L Masure mentioned taking over The Model studio in Rockford, IL, formerly owned by Fred W Tronce

 Rockford, IL, city directory as photographer at The Model Studio, 109 n Main; res 509 Mulberry

 Rockford, IL, city directory Model Studio, 109 n Main is listed but Masure is NOT listed in the residential section